So Hot ... Ways to Make This a Memorable Summer

 Sip and Savor Al Fresco

-Toast to a fun summer on rooftop restaurants like Walt's on the Roof in Auburn, Alabama, or Level 8 Lounge at Hotel Duval in Tallahassee, Florida and sidewalk seating.
+Toast to a fun summer at rooftop restaurants like Walt's on the Roof in Auburn, Ala., The Lost Square at The Alida in Savannah, Ga., or Level 8 Lounge at Hotel Duval in Tallahassee, Fla., or linger over a meal while enjoying outdoor sitting.

 Do Something Different